donghwan-shin/reengineering-week1-lab/README.md

 However, before you do anything, you should first install `jupyter` in your Python virtual environment.
 PyCharm will ask you to install `jupyter` if you try to run a Jupyter Notebook file without `jupyter` installed.
 You can simply click "Install Jupyter" to let PyCharm sorts it out for you.
-Alternatively, you can install `jupyter` manually by running the following command in your terminal:
+Alternatively, you can install `jupyter` manually by running the following command in your terminal (after activating your Python virtual environment; this is done automatically in PyCharm, but you should do it manually in your terminal):

 ```bash
 pip install jupyter